-To see how much the battery has charged, click the Battery (status icon in the menu bar.
+To see how much the battery has charged, click the Battery (status icon in the menu bar or check the battery indicator lights on the left side of your MacBook Pro.

 The display might also darken if you have energy saver features set for the battery.